Andr3wHur5t/Breadcrumb/README.md

 ## How to get started

-Include `Breadcrumb.framework`, `CommonCrypto.framework`, and `CoreData.framework` into your Xcode project.
+Include `Breadcrumb.framework`, and `CommonCrypto.framework` into your Xcode project.

 Add `#import <Breadcrumb/Breadcrumb.h>` to one of your applications' source files.